Get exclusive member benefits & effect social change. Join Today

-Burkitt’s lymphoma is a relatively rare and aggressive form of non-Hodgkin’s lymphoma.
-Non-Hodgkin’s lymphoma is a type of cancer of the lymphatic system.
-The lymphatic system helps your body to fight infections.
+Burkitt’s lymphoma is a rare and aggressive form of non-Hodgkin lymphoma.
+Non-Hodgkin lymphoma is a type of cancer of the lymphatic system, which helps your body fight infections.

-Burkitt’s lymphoma is most common in children living in sub-Saharan Africa, where it is related to the Epstein-Barr virus (EBV) and chronic malaria.
-Burkitt’s lymphoma is also seen elsewhere, including the U.S. Outside of Africa, Burkitt’s lymphoma is most likely to occur in people who have a compromised immune system.
+Burkitt’s lymphoma is most common in children living in sub-Saharan Africa, where it’s related to the Epstein-Barr virus (EBV) and chronic malaria.
+Burkitt’s lymphoma is also seen elsewhere, including the United States.
+Outside of Africa, Burkitt’s lymphoma is most likely to occur in people who have a compromised immune system.

-The exact cause of Burkitt’s lymphoma is not known.
+The exact cause of Burkitt’s lymphoma is unknown.
 Risk factors vary according to geographic location.
-According to The Lancet, Burkitt’s lymphoma is the most common childhood cancer in regions where there is a high incidence of malaria, such as Africa.
-Elsewhere, the greatest risk factor is HIV/AIDS.
+Studies suggest that Burkitt’s lymphoma is the most common childhood cancer in regions where there is a high incidence of malaria, like Africa.
+Elsewhere, the greatest risk factors are HIV and AIDS.

-There are three types of Burkitt’s lymphoma: sporadic, endemic, and immunodeficiency-related.
+There three types of Burkitt’s lymphoma are sporadic, endemic, and immunodeficiency-related.
 The types differ with by geographic location and the parts of the body that are affected.

-Sporadic Burkitt’s lymphoma occurs outside of Africa, but is rare in the developed world.
-It is sometimes associated with EBV.
-It tends to affect the lower abdomen, where the small intestine ends and the large intestine begins. .
+Sporadic Burkitt’s lymphoma does occur outside of Africa, but it’s rare in the other parts of the world.
+It’s sometimes associated with EBV.
+It tends to affect the lower abdomen, where the small intestine ends and the large intestine begins.

-This type of Burkitt’s lymphoma is most often seen in equatorial Africa, where it is associated with chronic malaria and EBV infection.
-The facial bone and jaw is most often affected.
+This type of Burkitt’s lymphoma is most often seen in Africa near the equator, where it’s associated with chronic malaria and EBV infection.
+The facial bone and jaw are most often affected.
 But the small intestine, kidneys, ovaries, and breast may also be involved.

-This type of Burkitt’s lymphoma is associated with the use of immunosuppressive drugs such as those that used to prevent transplant rejection, and in the treatment of HIV/AIDS.
+This type of Burkitt’s lymphoma is associated with the use of immunosuppressive drugs like those used to prevent transplant rejection and to treat HIV and AIDS.

 Burkitt’s lymphoma is most likely to affect children.
-It is rare in adults.
-The disease is more common in males and people with compromised immune systems, such as those with HIV/AIDS.
-The incidence is higher in North Africa, the Middle East, South America, and Papua New Guinea.
+It’s rare in adults.
+The disease is more common in males and people with compromised immune systems, like those who have HIV or AIDS.
+The incidence is higher in:

 Sporadic and endemic forms are associated with EBV infection.
 Insect-borne viral infections and herbal extracts that promote tumor growth are possible contributing factors.